 Groundwater Management Plan & Monitoring

-Surface water and groundwater conjunctive management is at the core of Yuba Water Agency’s commitment to resource management.
+The conjunctive management of surface water and groundwater is at the core of Yuba Water Agency’s commitment to resource management.
 Accordingly, the agency monitors the North and South Yuba groundwater subbasin levels in cooperation with the California Department of Water Resources, measuring groundwater quality, conducting groundwater studies, and exercising the groundwater resource for the benefit of the county and state.

 Over the past several decades, Yuba Water Agency has met water resources management challenges brought on by floods, droughts, and instream flow requirements by investing substantial time and resources in planning efforts.